 This blog post is part of our ‘Multicultural Holiday Traditions’ series.
-The first post of the series can be found here and links to all the posts can be found at the bottom of this article.
+The first post of the series can be reviewed here and links to all the posts can be found at the bottom of this article.
 The following was submitted from iTi Marketing Manager, Annie Holland.

 In Bulgaria the bigger celebration is on Christmas Eve- that is when we prepare an odd number of dishes (9 or 11), the whole family sits down to dinner at 8:00 pm and our presents (from family and friends) are exchanged after dinner.
 In our family the tradition is for Santa to bring only one gift the next morning and usually it is something small.
 That way we as parents can take credit for buying gifts too.
 We didn’t grow up with a lot, so when we started a family, we wanted to make sure the children understand that the bigger gifts come from a family member.
 That way, when children share with their friends what they got for Christmas, there is no way another child will feel “less deserving” for not getting as big gift from Santa, when in fact their parents couldn’t possibly afford it.